aghogwarts/PSUC_Lab/README.md

-# PSUC
+# PSUC Codes

-C Program codes for the PSUC course
+This repository contains all the codes for programs done in PSUC class and Labs topic-wise